ricacostt/100-days-of-code/log.md

 - Deepened the concept of computational thinking;
 - Worked on puzzles 35 and 2 from HacktheGalaxy by @Rapyd (reinforcing the idea that it is essential to understand the problem and look for patterns before trying to solve it);
-- Covered some basics on Git and GitHub.
+- Covered some basics of Git and GitHub.